-Hearing Aids for Deaf and Hard of Hearing People
+Hearing Aids for People with Impaired Hearing

 Hearing (i.e. also called audition) is one of the five senses - a sense of perception of sound.
 Hearing is made possible by the auditory system, which detects mechanical waves known as vibrations and converts them into impulses that are received in the temporal lobe of the brain and perceived as sounds and noises.
 In simplistic terms, the auditory system converts the mechanical vibrations taking place outside of human body into sounds that have a huge impact on human lives.